not exactly in chronological order

 and more

-Alabama shooter, offhand, on Viale Range, scored by the AZ shooter with
+Alabama shooter, offhand, on Viale Range, scored by the AZ shooter with the camera.

 Beer tap handle on his scope stand!